odpi/egeria-docs/site/docs/release-notes/january-2023.md

 * To invest in the CTS - both in its test coverage and in an automated scheduled execution of the tests.
 (See [CTS Enhancements](#conformance-test-suite-cts-enhancements)).
 * To enable the existing FVT suite to run against the XTDB repository connector.
-* To add more tests to the FVt suite
+* To add more tests to the FVT suite
 * To continue to update our dependencies as recommended by *dependabot* every month.

+## Connectors

+There is a new connector to support the cataloguing of schemas documented in the [Confluent schema registry](https://www.confluent.io/product/confluent-platform/data-compatibility/).
+It can be found in the [egeria-connector-integration-event-schema.git](https://github.com/odpi/egeria-connector-integration-event-schema) git repository.

 ## Conformance Test Suite (CTS) enhancements